Explore health content from A to Z.

 A reading of 120 over 80 is where prehypertension begins, and 140 over 90 is where hypertension begins for most healthy adults.
 When the top (systolic) number is between 120 and 139, and/or the bottom (diastolic) number is between 80 and 89, your reading is in the prehypertension range.
 For people older than age 50, the systolic reading is more important.

 When your systolic pressure is 120 or higher, you should focus on lifestyle choices to try to improve your blood pressure.
-Starting at a reading of 140, you also need to talk to your health care provider about using blood pressure medication.
+Consult your health care provider about your target blood pressure levels and the possible need for medication.

 Don't wait until you develop high blood pressure to do something about it.
 Small lifestyle changes can help delay progression to high blood pressure and the need for medications.
 Start with exercise.
 Regular, vigorous walking has been shown to help lower blood pressure.
 Exercise will help keep your weight under control, too.
 Eat plenty of fresh fruits, vegetables, whole grains, and low-fat dairy products.
 Limit the amount of salt and sodium in your diet.
-The American Heart Association recommends that everyone, no matter their age, ethnic background, or medical conditions, consume no more than 1,500 mg of sodium a day.
+The American Heart Association recommends that everyone, no matter their age, ethnic background, or medical conditions, consume no more than 2,400 mg of sodium a day.
+Consuming no more than 1,500 mg of sodium a day can lower your blood pressure even more.

 Avoid alcohol, and if you smoke, quit.
 Learn relaxation techniques to help you better handle stress.